Test-writing playbook¶

 - should refresh be enabled (true or false)

-Example Configurations for this test were provided as configs/example_row_list_*.cfg
+Examples of configurations for this test are provided as configs/example_row_list_*.json

 files.